- Purchase the complete Expat Arrivals Adelaide Guide (PDF)

 + PRO: Cheaper areas not too far from the city

 Although Adelaide has over a million inhabitants, few people live in the actual city centre.
-Most people live in the eastern suburbs or on the coast, where it is sometimes actually cheaper than other inland neighbourhoods.
+Most live in the eastern suburbs or on the coast, where it is sometimes actually cheaper than inland neighbourhoods.
 These areas are still close enough to Adelaide's city centre that expats will be able to reach the centre by bus or tram easily in under an hour.

 - CON: Accommodation is expensive